yau-msc-events/yau-msc-events.github.io/seminar-gv.md

 Organizer: [Lin Xun](http://linlinsai.github.io/)

 Suggestions of the related topic are welcome.
 You are also welcome to add references.
-If you are interested in giving a presentation of one of the topics, please send "number of the topic, name" to the Wechat group or e-mail lin-x18@mails.tsinghua.edu.cn
+If you are interested in giving a presentation of one of the topics, please send "number of the topic, name" to the Wechat group or e-mail [Lin Xun](mailto:lin-x18@mails.tsinghua.edu.cn).

 References: